NikhilHanumanthaiah/On-Premises-SQL-to-Synapse-Analytics/README.md

 - **Databricks:**
  - Mounting.py  - Script used to mount the ADLS Gen2 containers to the Databricks.
  -  `transformation_script.py`: PySpark script used to transform the raw data in the ADLS Gen2 to container called ‘raw’

-## Setup Instructions

-1. **Azure Resources: **
+### **Azure Resources: **
 - Azure Data Factory
 - Azure Databricks
 - Azure Synapse Analytics
 - Storage Account – Namespace enabled
 - PowerBI
 - Azure Key vault

 ## Usage Instructions